I’m going to be hiring my first staff member at UNT soon (

 The city of Denton is located about 40 miles from both Dallas and Fort Worth, in a region of nearly 7 million people, and even closer to two major hub airports: Dallas/Fort Worth International Airport and Dallas Love Field.
-It is home to two public universities: the University of North Texas (the largest and most comprehensive university in the region, with nearly 38,000 students and 120 graduate degree programs) and Texas Woman’s University (the nation’s largest university primarily for women and the one of the ten most ethnically diverse universities in the country, with approximately 15,000 students).
+It is home to two public universities: the University of North Texas (the largest and most comprehensive university in the region, with more than 38,000 students and 120 graduate degree programs) and Texas Woman’s University (the nation’s largest university primarily for women and the one of the ten most ethnically diverse universities in the country, with approximately 15,000 students).
 Like any other college town, Denton has plenty of coffee shops, yoga studios, natural-food stores, and funky eateries, but it distinguishes itself with its active music scene.
 Each year sees the opening of new upscale bars, restaurants, and coffee shops.

 The main campuses of both universities are located about a mile from the Downtown Square, containing the historic Denton County courthouse and surrounding park and independent businesses, including Recycled, a 17,000-square-foot store selling used books, music, and film.
 Both campuses are quite compact and walkable, and UNT especially has a number of places to grab lunch just off campus.

 The climate is generally quite sunny, and summers, while hot, tend to have low humidity.

 - The city runs its own electric company, which gets about 40% of its energy from renewable sources (wind).
 Denton is the first city in the world to combine biogas extraction and mining for recyclables in the city landfill as additional sources of energy.